-The lawsuit accuses MGM of licensing far-and-wide more than 300 films and shows to which Starz thought it held exclusive rights.
+The lawsuit accuses MGM of licensing far-and-wide more than 300 films and shows to which Starz thought it held and paid the price for exclusive rights.

 The complaint put before a federal court on Monday states, “In August 2019, Starz first became suspicious that MGM might have violated the terms of the Library Agreements after a Starz employee discovered that Bill & Ted’s Excellent Adventure – a film that should have been exclusive to Starz – was available for streaming on Amazon.”

-MGM admitted that it did this with hundreds of titles, in breach of the Library Agreements, and in violation of Starz’s copyrights.
+MGM admitted the same with hundreds of titles, in breach of the Library Agreements and in violation of Starz’s copyrights.

-Starz uncovered new evidence that MGM has licensed even more of Starz’s exclusive material to third parties than MGM admitted in its November 1, 2019 email.
-Through its continuing internal review, Starz has so far identified nearly 100 additional titles (not included those on MGM’s list) that appear to have been licensed to third parties during time periods in which Starz supposedly enjoyed exclusivity.
+Starz uncovered new evidence that MGM had licensed even more of Starz’s exclusive material to third parties than MGM admitted in its November 1, 2019 email.
+Through its continuing internal review, Starz has so far identified nearly 100 additional titles (not including those on MGM’s list) that appear to have been licensed to third parties during periods in which Starz supposedly enjoyed exclusivity.

-Starz also claims that some MGM projects that should have been only available on Starz’s platforms were available on Epix, which is owned by MGM.
+Starz also claims that some MGM projects that should have been only available on Starz’s platforms were available on Epix, which MGM owns.

 RELATED: Lionsgate started shopping its stake in Epix after its $4.4 billion acquisition of Starz.
 MGM paid Viacom and Lionsgate $1.03 billion for Epix.

-Starz claims that the lack of exclusivity damaged Starz vis-à-vis distributors, who placed less value on Starz’s offerings due to the belief that their customers could find Starz’s movies elsewhere.
+Starz claims that the lack of exclusivity damaged Starz vis-à-vis distributors, who placed less value on Starz’s offerings because they believed their customers could find Starz’s movies elsewhere.